NVIDIA/aistore/docs/bucket.md

 	  ais://@MCBgkFqp/imagenet-inflated
 $
 $ # List all buckets in the remote cluster with UUID = MCBgkFqp
-$ # Notice again the syntax: `ais://@some-string` translates as "remote AIS cluster with alias or UUID equal some-string"
+$ # Notice the syntax: `ais://@some-string` translates as "remote AIS cluster with alias or UUID equal some-string"
 $
 $ ais bucket ls ais://@MCBgkFqp
 AIS Buckets (4)